edeckers/react-native-blob-courier/README.md

 - JDK >= 11
 - React Native >= 0.63.x

+_Note: you may have success with earlier versions of React Native but these are neither tested nor supported._

 ## Usage

 The library provides both a fluent and a more concise interface.
 In the examples the concise approach is applied; fluent interface is demonstrated later in this document.